ray-di/ray-di.github.io/manuals/1.0/en/Bindings.md

 permalink: /manuals/1.0/en/bindings.html
 ---
 # Bindings
+_Overview of bindings in Ray.Di_

-A binding is an object that corresponds to an entry in Ray.Di map.
+A **binding** is an object that corresponds to an entry in [Ray.Di map](mental_model.html).
 You add new entries into the Ray.Di map by creating bindings.

 ## Creating Bindings